cnordenb/Fresh-Random-Civ-Picker_GUI/README.md

 - **Civ icons!** *See the civ icon of the civ you draw.*
 - **Civ jingles!** *Hear the civ jingle of the civ you draw.
 Legacy jingles toggleable.*
 - **Join an AoE2DE lobby straight from the app!** *Works the same as Windows run prompt but only accepts AoE2DE lobby code inputs.*
-- **Go to the tech tree!** *At any time, go to the tech tree of the drawn civ. aoe2techtree.net courtesy of Siege Engineers.*

 - **Undraw a drawn civ!** *Go back and undraw the civ you drew with Ctrl+Z. If you change your mind again right away, redraw the undrawn civ with Ctrl+X.*
 - **Use hotkeys!** *Most of the program is entirely controllable with key bindings.*